omltcat/turbulent-flow/paper/paper.md

 # Features and usage
 - Generate synthetic turbulent flow field consisting of eddies.
-  User need to provide an eddy profile with the following parameters of each type of eddy to be included in the field:
+  Users need to provide an eddy profile with the following parameters of each type of eddy to be included in the field:
     - Size (length-scale)
     - Density (number of eddies per unit volume)
     - Intensity magnitude
-- Query velocity vectors in the generated field as a meshgrid, which can be...
+- Query velocity vectors in the generated field as a meshgrid, which can be:
     - The whole field.
     - Any subsection of the field.
     - At any point in time after generation.

 A quick start guide is provided in the [README.md](https://github.com/omltcat/turbulent-flow?tab=readme-ov-file#quick-start) of the repository.

-The generated field is fully wrapped around on all boundaries, ensuring conservation of mass and momentum.
+The generated field is fully wrapped around on all boundaries, ensuring conservation of mass.
 How wrapped around is handled in different flow scenarios is detailed in the [Module Guide (MG)](https://github.com/omltcat/turbulent-flow/blob/main/docs/Design/SoftArchitecture/MG.pdf) (see Field Wrap-around section).

 The query result is saved as a NumPy array (`.npy` file) representing velocity vectors in a 3D meshgrid, with a shape of `(Nx, Ny, Nz, 3)` where `N` is the number of grid points in each direction, and the last dimension represents $x$, $y$, and $z$ components of the velocity vector.